study-groups/dataops-study-group/spark/README.md

 # Scala

 [scala-programming-guide](https://spark.apache.org/docs/0.9.1/scala-programming-guide.html).
-Spark was originally written in Scala which is the functional programming language that runs on the Java Runtime Machine.
+Spark was originally written in Scala which is the functional programming language that runs on the Java Virtual Machine.